SillyTavern/SillyTavern-Docs/Usage/Self-Hosted Local LLM Guide/How To Improve Output Quality.md

 1. What instruction style does the model expect?
 2. Is SillyTavern using the correct instruction style?
-3. If not, how do we create a new more correct instruction style in Silly?
+3. If not, how do we create a new more correct instruction style in ST?

 ### Initial preparation